davidfstr/webcrystal/README.md

 ## Installation

 * Install [Python 3].
-* From a command line terminal (Terminal on OS X, Command Prompt on Windows), run the command:
+* From a command-line terminal (Terminal on OS X, Command Prompt on Windows), run the command:

 ```
 pip3 install webcrystal